UbGreat/dikihealth/README.md

 # Welcome to dikiHealth

-This is a Algorand Blockchain and IoT powered healthcare App.
+This is an Algorand Blockchain and IoT powered healthcare App.

 ## Features